sora-xor/sora2-parachain/scripts/hrmp/README.md

 - Fee selection: By default the script multiplies the Relay fee estimate by `--fee-multiplier` (default `2.0`) and encodes that amount into `BuyExecution.fees`.
 You can override with `--fee-plancks`.

 Usage (build payload only):
-- Print a `polkadotXcm.send(dest, xcm)` extrinsic you can submit as a SORA democracy preimage:
+- Print a `polkadotXcm.send(dest, xcm)` extrinsic you can submit as a SORA democracy preimage (encoded with SORA metadata):

   TS_NODE_TRANSPILE_ONLY=1 ts-node scripts/hrmp/open_to_asset_hub.ts \
     --relay-ws wss://kusama-rpc.polkadot.io \
+    --sora-ws wss://kusama.sora.org \
     --para 1000 --capacity 1000 --messageSize 1048576 \
     [--fee-plancks 20000000000 | --fee-multiplier 2.0] \
     [--weight-multiplier 1.2]